 I no longer buy a book of unconventional thinking, or befriend an unconventional thinker, with the hope of having them change my mind on a subject.
 If their ideas persuade me to change my mind, that’s gravy, but I have learned that such thoughts, are often best used to challenge my current worldview, and/or bolster my arguments as I attempt to defeat them.
 I do not then write this with the intent of changing anyone else’s mind.
 I do enjoy, however, taking the conventional standpoint and melding it with the unconventional to arrive at what I consider a hybrid of the truth that neither party has considered before.

-The lifelong fascination I have had with these modes of thinking drove a piece I wrote called He Used to Have a Mohawk.
+The lifelong fascination I have had with these modes of thinking drove a non-fiction piece I wrote called He Used to Have a Mohawk.
 In this piece, I document the conventional thoughts some might have regarding an individual who decided to have his hair cut in a thin strip on his head.
 At one point in the main character’s life, he grew an eight inch mohawk, and at another point he dyed it blue.
 Conventional thinking suggests that he might deserve any ostracizing he receives.
 Unconventional or non-traditional modes of thought observe that there’s nothing wrong with a person who decides to shave their head in such a manner.
 This line of thought suggests that it’s on the observer to accept the mohawk wearer for who he or she is as a person.
 It also suggests that the conventional observer might discover the limits of their preconceived notions or conventional thoughts of a person, by finding out that a person who leaves a thin strip of hair on their head, grows it eight inches, and dyes it blue is actually a beautiful person inside.
 The approach I took, with this piece, combined the two modes of thought and examined them through the prism of a character who used to have such a haircut.

 One of my favorite critiques of this piece stated that the immediate components of this story could lead a reader to find impulsive, emotional offense, until they re-read the piece to carefully understand the complex subtext of the piece through deep analysis.
 “I like the way you take a mohawk and turn it into something greater than just a simple hairstyle.
 You give it character that I feel not many others could appreciate,” Amanda Akers wrote.

-No matter where the reader stands on the conventional fulcrum with this subject, they must acknowledge that an individual who asks to have their hair cut into a mohawk does so to generate reactions, or different reactions, more than a person with a more traditional haircut might invite on any given day.
+No matter where the reader stands on the conventional fulcrum of this subject, they must acknowledge that an individual who asks to have their hair cut into a mohawk does so to generate reactions, or different reactions, more than a person with a more traditional haircut might invite on any given day.
 Some would say that mohawk wearers generate unwanted attention for themselves by wearing such a haircut, but others could say that no attention is unwanted for some.

 If a mohawk wearer detested those who judge them for such a haircut, he or she could just allow the hair to lay flat.
 They don’t, I pose, because they enjoy detesting straight-laced people who will never understand them as a person, they enjoy the bond they have with those that sympathize with their plight, and they bathe in the sheer number of reactions they’ve received since they made the decision to wear a mohawk.

 I met the main character, who used to have a mohawk, at his wedding.
 After the wedding was over, the groom’s best man and the bridesmaid both stated, in their toasts, that they wanted to get to know the groom who used to have a mohawk, when he had the mohawk, in part because he had a mohawk.
 As they learned more about him, to their apparent dismay, they discovered that he was a nice man.
 As an uninformed bystander, I considered the shock they displayed that a man with a mohawk could be nice, a little condescending.
 We could view a traditional thinker’s views of a person who has a mohawk as condescending, as they might make generalizations about mohawk wearers, and they might stereotype them.
-Listening to these toasts, I heard sympathetic souls, who I presumed aligned themselves with unconventional thinking, sound just as condescending as one who might generalize or stereotype.
+Listening to these toasts, I heard sympathetic souls, who I presumed aligned with unconventional thinking, sound just as condescending as one who might generalize or stereotype.
 The only distinction was that they were trying to ingratiate themselves to the groom, but I still found it just as condescending.

 The groom appeared to bathe in all of it.
 I watched this man react to these toasts, and I couldn’t tell if he considered it a mark of his character that he had befriended people regardless of the haircut, or if he missed the reactions that he used to generate when he had the mohawk, but my money was on the latter.